Nuclear criticality safety: Principles

 As a simplistic analysis, a system will be exactly critical if the rate of neutron production from fission is exactly balanced by the rate at which neutrons are either absorbed or lost from the system due to leakage.
 Safely subcritical systems can be designed by ensuring that the potential combined rate of absorption and leakage always exceeds the potential rate of neutron production.

 The parameters affecting the criticality of the system may be remembered using the mnemonic MAGICMERV.
-Some these parameters are not independent from one another; for example, changing mass will result in a change of volume among others.
+Some these parameters are not independent from one another; for example, changing mass will result in a change of volume, among others.

 Mass: The probability of fission increases as the total number of fissile nuclei increases.
 The relationship is not linear.
-If a fissile body has a given size and shape but varying density and mass, there is a threshold below which criticality can not occur.
+If a fissile body has a given size and shape but varying density and mass, there is a threshold below which criticality cannot occur.
 This threshold is called the critical mass.

 Absorption: Absorption removes neutrons from the system.
 Large amounts of absorbers are used to control or reduce the probability of a criticality.
 Good absorbers are boron, cadmium, gadolinium, silver, and indium.

 Geometry/shape: The shape of the fissile system affects how easily neutrons can escape (leak out) from it, in which case they are not available to cause fission events in the fissile material.
 Therefore, the shape of the fissile material affects the probability of occurrence of fission events.
 A shape with a large surface area, such as a thin slab, favors leakage and is safer than the same amount of fissile material in a small, compact shape such as a cube or sphere.

 Interaction of units: Neutrons leaking from one unit can enter another.
 Two units, which by themselves are sub-critical, could interact with each other to form a critical system.
 The distance separating the units and any material between them influences the effect.